zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - The space character.
   - Punctuation characters and other symbols, including: "!", "#", "$", "%", "&", "(", ")", "+", "-", ":", ";", "<", "=", ".", ">", "?", "@", "[", "]", "^", "_", " {", "}", "|", "~", ",".
 - `1028`: Invalid parameters in the request body of the [`updateLayout`](#update) method.
-- `"invalid appid"`: Invalid App ID.
-Ensure that the [App ID](https://docs.agora.io/cn/Agora%20Platform/terms?platform=All%20Platforms#a-nameappidaapp-id) is correct.
-If the App ID is correct and you still get this error message, contact Agora technical support.
+- `"invalid appid"`: The App ID you entered is invalid.
+If the error persists after you verify the App ID, contact [support@agora.io.](mailto:support@agora.io.)
+- `"no Route matched with those values"`: A possible reason for this message is that you entered an incorrect HTTP method in your request, such as using GET when it should have been POST.
+- `"Invalid authentication credentials"`: A possible reason for this message is that the Customer ID or Customer Certificate you entered is incorrect.
+If the error persists after you verify the Customer ID and Customer Certificate, contact [support@agora.io.](mailto:support@agora.io.)